Recently I realized that my house contains more cars and trucks than an interstate during rush hour!

 After laying down lots of large pieces of paper taped down with painter’s tape (easy to remove with no stickiness left behind), he chose a marker color.
 This gave us an opportunity to talk about the names of colors in a very natural way.

 Sometimes he named the color he wanted, “I want blue,” and then pointed to a yellow marker.
-This was an easy way for me to point out the name of the color he actually wanted (yellow) before pointing to the marker that he named.
+This was an easy way for me to point out the name of the color he wanted (yellow) before pointing to the marker he named.
 It seems simple, but this conversation is a really important way for young children to learn concepts and vocabulary in context.

 And then let it roll!